madprops/githop/README.md

 Favorite items will only show if the items are still in the browser history.
 Setting this to 0 will remove the Favorites feature all together.

+>new_tab (boolean)

+If true items will be opened in a new tab.

+By default this is false, which means items open on the same tab.

 >buttons (list of objects)

 A list of custom buttons.
 For instance: